-By default, the voice VLAN is disabled for all ports.
+On the GSS108EPP switch, by default, the voice VLAN is disabled for all ports.

 To enable the voice VLAN for one or more ports:

 You can use a WiFi or wired network connection, or connect directly to a switch that is off-network using an Ethernet cable.